Supportkeyboard_arrow_right

 What is "as found"="as left"?

-"As Found" information on a calibration certificate is the calibration specs of a force sensor, or system, as it was first received at our load cell calibration lab.
+"As Found" information on a calibration certificate is the observed performance of the sensor, or system, as it was first received at our load cell calibration lab.
 "As left" information is the result after any noted adjustments that are made to help bring the sensor, or system, into the specification.
 "As found"="as left" means that the "as found" information meets specification and no adjustments were needed to the sensor or system.

 I see both "as found" and "as left" data on my calibration certificate, was there an additional charge for this information?